shitalparmar443/all-in-one-link-shortener/README.md

 4. Paste it into the plugin settings.

 ### Add Token to Plugin
-1. Go to **WordPress Admin → Settings → All In One Link Shortener**.
+1. Go to **WordPress Admin → All In One Link Shortener**.
 2. Select your provider and paste the token.
 3. Save changes and publish a post to verify shortlink generation.

 ### Security Best Practices
-- Treat tokens as secrets (do not commit to Git).
+1. Treat tokens as secrets — never commit them to Git or expose in public code.
-- Tokens are stored only in WordPress Options (never in frontend HTML).
+2. Store tokens only in plugin settings (WordPress Options) and never print them in frontend HTML.
+3. Limit token scope if the provider supports scopes/permissions.
-- Rotate tokens regularly or if compromised.
+4. Rotate (revoke/regenerate) tokens periodically or immediately if compromised.
+5. Document in your plugin readme where tokens are stored and include links to each provider's privacy/terms pages.

+### Open source
+1. Open source fully code: https://github.com/shitalparmar443/all-in-one-link-shortener/blob/main/README.md
+2. You can pull request anytime if you add new features or find any bugs — pull requests are welcome.

 ---

 ## ⚙️ Installation

 1. Upload the plugin to `/wp-content/plugins/all-in-one-link-shortener`.
 2. Activate it from the **Plugins** menu in WordPress.
-3. Open **Settings → All In One Link Shortener**.
+3. Open **All In One Link Shortener**.
 4. Choose your default provider and enter an API token if required.
 5. Publish or update a post to generate a shortlink.